prslv/youtube-adskipper/README.md

 ### Load the extension:

-  > On chrome, type "chrome://extensions/" in the search bar
+  > For Chrome: type "chrome://extensions/" in the search bar

   > Enable developer mode by clicking on the slider at the top right: